Township Snippets

 image - LibGuides for Library Schools

-Three states remained as slave states
+Three states remained as slave states within the United States

-- The Song of Grant’s Soldiers from a 1864 Harper Weekly
+from a 1864 Harper Weekly

 The State of Illinois contributed 250 thousands soldiers to the Union Army (1861-65); initially 500 hundred from Cook County (Lake View Township was part of).
 These volunteers mostly served in the Western Theater (primarily along the Mississippi River).
 The most important battles of that theater were the critical battles of Shiloh, Stone’s River, Chickamauga and the siege of Vicksburg.